philzook58/philzook58.github.io/_drafts/eggmt_talk.md

 | `assert_eq : t -> term -> term -> unit` | ❌ |

 <!--
+assert_eq in the e-graph is supplied by the union find?

 - So far a fixed background "good" notion of equality
 - E-graphs assert pieces pulled from of "bad" notions of equality